runhugs [option...] file [argument...]

 #! /usr/local/bin/runhugs +l > module Main where > import System.Environment > main = do > args <- getArgs > putStrLn (unwords args)

-If this file is called myecho
+If this file is called myecho, and is executable,

 we can say